Iris haynei: Description

-Although, a semi-albino form with a white-yellowish, or golden yellow flower and a dark red signal patch has been recorded.
+A semi-albino form with a white-yellowish, or golden yellow flower and a dark red signal patch, has been recorded.

 It has a 2.5 cm long perianth-tube, and after the iris has flowered, it produces an loculicidal (meaning it has chambers) seed capsule, inside the seeds have a method of delaying germination, for up to several years, so that they can re-produce plants following periods of droughts.

 Genetics

-In 2002, a genetic analysis study was carried out on I. haynei and Iris atrofusca in Israel.
-To find the DNA markers and phenotypic variation.
+In 2002, a genetic analysis study was carried out on I. haynei and Iris atrofusca in Israel, to find the DNA markers and phenotypic variation.

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 It has a chromosome count: 2n=20.
 It was counted in 1977 by Avishai & Zohary, then published in 1980.